Our Services

 Open Container defense in Wisconsin

 Wisconsin’s open-container law (Wis.
 Stat. § 346.935) prohibits drivers and passengers from possessing an open container of alcohol in the passenger area of a motor vehicle on a public road.
-The citation is a civil forfeiture (no demerit points, no criminal record on its own) but because it is almost always the probable cause that led to an OWI investigation, the charge rarely appears in isolation.
+The citation is a civil forfeiture (no demerit points, no criminal record on its own), but it often appears with an OWI investigation or another alcohol-related stop.

 The "passenger area" definition that decides these cases